-As my 36th birthday approaches, I feel happier and healthier than ever.
+As another birthday approaches, I feel happier and healthier than ever.
 I’ve gone from accepting ageing to actually embracing, heck even looking forward to it!

 I mean, why should I succumb to the media-led, youth-obsessed culture we live in that seeks to only canonise the newest, latest and freshest?
 If I were to limit myself to that, I’d be consigning myself an un-winnable battle.
 Newness and freshness is only a moment.
 And moments, like life itself, passes.
 Moments get replaced by newer and fresher moments.
 That’s a completely unsustainable model for leading a fulfilling life.

 The antidote to trying to freeze frame and preserve the last drops of youth, is to accept ageing.
 It’s unavoidable and no one can escape it.
 But accepting something happening is different from embracing it.
 You accept having a cold.
 You accept getting stuck in traffic.
 You shouldn’t have to accept a part of your life, that if looked at from a different perspective, is actually quite enriching, exciting and fun.

 That’s why embracing ageing isn’t as ridiculous a term as it may first seem.
 The key is to reframe the way we look at it.
 If we see ageing as something that’s bad, that will result in us becoming less desirable and less relevant, clearly ageing would suck.
 While these concerns are all valid, they don’t represent the totality of getting older.